SeiryuZ/HemeWeb/proposal/README.md

 <!--Currently HemeLB workflow is complex-->
-Not only understanding the above workflow of the process, domain experts also need to configure tools required on each steps, making it really complex to use the software.
-This is not an ideal situation for the project because users have to deal with stuff they are non-expert in before doing the simulation, creating friction to doing what matters to them.
-A better condition will be where domain-experts only need to deal with their respective domain concern of the project.
-All other concern which are not related to their domain, in this case configuration of the tools needed, should be hidden from them.
+On  top of understanding the above workflow, users also need to configure tools needed.
+These configurations are both complex and time-consuming.
+ Making the use case not ideal for scientists and doctors.
+A better situation is where simulations can run without worrying about all these configurations.
+ Domain experts should only care about their input to the simulations and the outputs.